subramanianr/react-native-honeywell-scanner-soft-trigger/README.md

-# React Native Honeywell Scanner
+# React Native Honeywell Scanner With Soft Trigger

-> **This package is not maintained!
-[This fork](https://github.com/AMI3GOLtd/react-native-honeywell-scanner) might work better.**
+> **This package is build from [fork](https://github.com/Volst/react-native-honeywell-scanner).
+This package would be extended in future from [This fork](https://github.com/AMI3GOLtd/react-native-honeywell-scanner) which might work better.**

-This package works with Honeywell devices that have an integrated barcode scanner, like the Honeywell Dolphin CT50.
-This package was fully tested with a CT50, since the SDK is not specific to the CT50 other devices will likely work as well but this is not guaranteed.
+This package works with Honeywell devices that have an integrated barcode scanner, like the Honeywell Dolphin CT40.
+This package was fully tested with a CT40, since the SDK is not specific to the CT40 other devices will likely work as well but this is not guaranteed.

 **Tip**: Use [react-native-camera](https://github.com/react-native-community/react-native-camera) as fallback for devices that don't have an integrated scanner; it has an integrated barcode scanner by using the camera.

 ## Installation

 ```
-yarn add react-native-honeywell-scanner
+yarn add react-native-honeywell-scanner-trigger
 ```

 To install the native dependencies:

 ```
-react-native link react-native-honeywell-scanner
+react-native link react-native-honeywell-scanner-trigger
 ```

 ## Usage